 One of the frequently asked questions we hear from clients sounds like this: "Can I get a residence permit in Estonia after I become an E-resident and register a company in Estonia?"

-Our answer to these kinds of questions: "it's not so simple".
+Our answer to these kinds of questions: "it's not that simple".

 Accordingly, in order to follow this path, you need to be patient and have a certain amount of money in order to pay your own salary and at the same time pay taxes in Estonia from an official employment.